PoisotLab/ms_ncbitaxonomy_softwarenote/README.md

 entry exercice, which other fields estimate at up to about 5% [@Barchard2011PreHum].

-All these considerations are actually important when matching species names both within and across datasets.
-Let us consider the following species survey of individual fishes, European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*: all are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms.
+All these considerations become important when matching species names both within and across datasets.
+Let us consider the hypothetical species survey of riverine fishes: European chub, *Cyprinus cephalus*, *Leuciscus cephalus*, *Squalius cephalus*.
+All are the same species (*S. cephalus*), referred to as one of the vernacular (European chub) and two formerly accepted names now classified as synonyms (but still present in the litterature).
 A cautious estimate of diversity based on the user-supplied names would give $n=4$ species, when there is in fact only one.
+When the size of biodiversity datasets increases, and notably when the taxonomic scope of these datasets explodes, including organisms for which "names" are a fuzzier concept (for example, *Influenza A virus (A/Sydney/05/97-like(H3N2))* is a valid name for a common influenza strain, although one that lacks a taxonomic rank), the feasibility of manual curation decreases.

-A package with the ability to handle the sources of errors outlined above, and especially while provide an authoritative classification, can accelerate the work of consuming large volumes of biodiversity data.
-For example, this package was used in the process of developing the *CLOVER* database [@Gibb2021DatPro] of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the issues described above were present.
+In this manuscript, we describe `NCBITaxonomy.jl`, a Julia package that provides advanced name matching and error handling capacities for the reconciliation of taxonomic names to the NCBI database.
+This package was used to facilitate the development of the *CLOVER* [@Gibb2021DatPro] database of host-virus associations, by reconciling the names of viruses and mammals from four different sources, where all of the issues described above were present.
+More recently, it has become part of the automated curation of data for the *VIRION* [@Carlson2022GloVir] database, which automatically curates an up-to-date, authoritative host-mammal network from dozens of heterogeneous sources.
+We describe the core capacities of this package, and highlight how it enables safe, high-performance name reconciliation.

 # Overview of functionalities